 Volunteering for Moisture Festival, you can help build sets, create the Palladium, meet and greet the public, help in the office, clean and sweep, take tickets, feed the artists, work backstage, provide security, and the list goes on and on.
 The festival is fueled by over 250 volunteers filling over 1500 shifts equaling over 5500 hours, so we need you!
-Almost everyone involved in the festival is a volunteer, from the producers to the Door Babes to our Ground Transportation Drivers.
+Almost everyone involved in the festival is a volunteer, from the producers to the Doors Teams to our Ground Transportation Drivers.

 We all work together to make this festival happen.
 Many of our volunteers have been with us for years – and they keep coming back to work for free because they love the festival.
 Our shows run Wednesday through Sunday.
 Most of the shows are held at Hale’s Palladium in Fremont, but many shifts are also at other venues around Seattle.

 If you are available for daytime work or pre-festival work and would like to help with administrative, publicity, theater construction or decoration tasks, please let us know!
 For questions about volunteering for the Moisture Festival, email: email@example.com

 Doors, greeters/ticket takers:

-we welcome the guests, keep them company while they wait in line outside the theater, take their tickets as they enter and help them to find seats, as necessary.
-Our Door Babes/Dudes are the face of the festival and the beginning of the show.
+We welcome the guests, keep them company while they wait in line outside the theater, take their tickets as they enter and help them to find seats, as necessary.
+We are the face of the festival and the beginning of the show.
 Costumes are encouraged and playful attitudes are a must!
-Door babes help with setting up the theater and cleaning up after the show.
+Everyone helps with setting up the theater and cleaning up after the show.